What you need to know...

 - publishing a single public notice in a local newspaper within 10 working days of submitting your application

 Failure to advertise your application in accordance with the legal requirements will invalidate your application.
 It could mean that you have to start the entire application process again.

 There is a 28-day period during which any representations in respect of the application may be made.
 This is from when an application is made for a new licence, or to vary or review an existing licence.
 Representations may support or oppose the application.

 The licensing authority will usually be able to confirm whether an application has been granted shortly after the end of this period.
 However, in situations where an objection has been made, the application will usually be referred to a sub-committee hearing to be decided.

 Any licence granted may be subject to several conditions, including:

 - mandatory conditions which are set out within the legislation - these apply if the licence allows the supply of alcohol or exhibition of films, or if security staff are employed at the premises

 - conditions consistent with any special measures set out in the application form

-We are required to maintain a public register giving details of the premises licences that we have issued.
-These details can be found through our search.
+We publish a public register giving details of the premises licences that we have issued.